emilyguancamole/sp2023-csf/03ass/README.txt

 ***** ANALYSIS *****

-When comparing across cache configurations (direct mapping vs. fully asssociative vs. set associative), the main difference is seen in total cycle count.
+When comparing across cache mapping techniques (direct mapping vs. fully asssociative vs. set associative), the main difference is seen in total cycle count.
     For (write-allocate + write-back) & lru, direct-mapping had about 2 million more total cycles than associative mapping.
     For (write-allocate + write-through) & lru, direct mapping had over 1.3 million more total cycles than associative mapping.